allejo/CycleRoute/README.md

 <li>Future Development</li>
 </ul>
 <br/>

 ___________________________________________________________
 <br/>

 ### Description:
-CycleRoute is a web application for cyclist enthusiasts and casual cyclists alike.
-CycleRoute allows users the ability to map the most efficient cycling route to reach their destination.
-An exciting feature includes local bike station information.
+CycleRoute is a full stack web application designed for both cycling enthusiasts and casual cyclists.
+With CycleRoute, users can easily map the most efficient cycling route to reach their desired destination.
+Whether you're commuting to work, exploring a new city, or planning a leisurely ride, CycleRoute provides the tools you need to make your cycling experience enjoyable and convenient.
 <br/>

 ___________________________________________________________